-Once the CRLF staff determines that an application is complete, staff will screen the application to determine whether it meets the threshold eligibility requirements described in this Manual.
-Applications that pass the initial screening will be referred for an environmental review and underwriting.
+Once the ED-RLF staff determines that an application is complete, staff will screen the application to determine whether it meets the threshold eligibility requirements described in this Manual.
+Applications that pass the initial screening will be referred for an environmental review as needed, and underwriting.